angular/angular/aio/content/guide/universal.md

 There are three main reasons to create a Universal version of your app.

-1. Facilitate web crawlers (search engine optimization, aka SEO)
+1. Facilitate web crawlers through [search engine optimization (SEO)](https://static.googleusercontent.com/media/www.google.com/en//webmasters/docs/search-engine-optimization-starter-guide.pdf)
 1. Improve performance on mobile and low-powered devices
-1. Show the first page quickly (first-contentful paint, aka FCP)
+1. Show the first page quickly with a [first-contentful paint (FCP)](https://developers.google.com/web/tools/lighthouse/audits/first-contentful-paint)

 {@a seo}
 {@a web-crawlers}